What Color To Paint a House With a Green Roof?

 Gray is one of the colors that go well with a green roof, which goes either for your home’s exterior or siding.
 The colors can deliver warmth and cool elements to your home, which is why it is an excellent consideration for pairing.

-You can choose a soft gray shade for a subtle and moody feel or a dark and more dramatic gray that contrasts your green-toned rooftop.
+You can choose a soft gray shade for a subtle and moody feel or a dark and more dramatic gray that contrasts with your green tones.
 Light gray siding offers a modern element to your home while a darker gray delivers a more classic look to it.

 Eco Roofs